lvgl/lvgl/docs/details/main-components/timer.rst

 *******************

 You can get the idle percentage time of :cpp:func:`lv_timer_handler` with :cpp:func:`lv_timer_get_idle`.
-Note that, it doesn't measure the idle time of the overall system, only :cpp:func:`lv_timer_handler`.
-This can be misleading if you are using an operating system, as it does not actually measure the time the OS spends in an idle thread.
+Note that it does not measure the idle time of the overall system, only of :cpp:func:`lv_timer_handler`.
+This can be misleading if you are using an operating system and DMA and/or GPU are used during rendering, as it does not actually measure the time the OS spends in an idle thread.

+If you are using an OS and wish to get the time the CPU is spending in an idle thread, one way of doing so is configuring :c:macro:`LV_USE_SYSMON` and :c:macro:`LV_USE_PERF_MONITOR` to ``1`` in ``lv_conf.h`` (if they are not already), and setting the macro :c:macro:`LV_SYSMON_GET_IDLE` to the name of a function that fetches the percent of CPU time spent in the OS's idle thread.
+An example of such a function is :cpp:func:`lv_os_get_idle_percent` in ``lv_freertos.c``.
+While the configuration is set this way, some system performance statistics (including CPU load) will appear on the display in a partially-transparent label whose location is set by the :c:macro:`LV_USE_PERF_MONITOR_POS` macro.